NMSU-ISA/ISA/docs/src/recipes.md

 Optionally, users can provide their own customized colormap as a Vector{RGB{Float64}} with 256 element.

-Below is an example of using a randomly generated colormap.
+Below is an example of changing the colormap to a user generated colormap `myColorMap`.
 ```julia
 myColorMap  = reverse(colormap("Blues",256))
 plot(ψ₀, timeaxis=0.0:0.001:3.0, colorMap = myColorMap)